Refuel Radio: A New Voice for the Enlisted Force

-On the ninth edition of Refuel Radio, the official podcast of the 507th Air Refueling Wing, Col. Matthew Ghormley, 507th ARW commander, Col. Ryan Brader, 507th ARW deputy commander, welcome Chief Master Sgt.
-Stephanie Orawiec, the new 507th ARW command chief, as the newest podcast host.
+TINKER AIR FORCE BASE, Okla. — On the ninth episode of Refuel Radio, the official podcast of the 507th Air Refueling Wing, Chief Master Sgt.
+Stephanie Orawiec, the wing’s newly appointed command chief, joined the show as its newest co-host alongside Col. Matthew Ghormley, 507th ARW commander, and Col. Ryan Brader, 507th ARW deputy commander.

-The hosts discussed Orawiec’s career, leadership philosophies, and vision for the future of the enlisted force of the 507th ARW.
+During the episode, Orawiec shared insight into her Air Force career, leadership principles, and her vision for the future of the 507th ARW enlisted force while emphasizing her desire to use the podcast as a platform to connect with Airmen.

-The 507th Air Refueling Wing, the largest Air Force Reserve Command flying unit in Oklahoma, operates out of Tinker Air Force Base, supporting global missions for Air Mobility Command and U.S. Strategic Command.
+“I want to ignite potential, lead with purpose, and elevate excellence,” Orawiec said.
+“Not every Airman knows what they have in them until you show them.
+They don’t give themselves credit enough, so it’s our job as leaders to ignite that spark.”

+Orawiec highlighted the unique culture and teamwork she’s experienced at the 507th ARW.

 |Date Taken: